Hand spinning: History

 Woman Spinning by Théodore Jacques Ralli c.
 1890, shows a Greek woman hand spinning in a small village.

 The origins of spinning fibre to make string or yarn are lost in time, but archaeological evidence in the form of representation of string skirts has been dated to the Upper Paleolithic era some 20,000 years ago.
-There has also been recent discovery of plied cord spun by Neanderthals and dating back 41,000-52,000 years.
+In 2020, it there was a discovery of plied cord spun by Neanderthals and dating back 41,000-52,000 years.
 In the earliest type of spinning, tufts of animal hair or plant fibre are rolled down the thigh with the hand, and additional tufts are added as needed until the desired length of spun fibre is achieved.
 An advanced technique of thigh-spinning while simultaneously plying two singles is still used today in several cultures, such as with Chilkat weaving and Ravenstail weaving.
 In earlier practice of thigh-spinning, the fibre might be fastened to a stone which is twirled round until the yarn is sufficiently twisted, whereupon it is wound upon the stone and the process repeated over and over.

 The next method of spinning yarn is with the spindle, a straight stick eight to twelve inches long on which the yarn is wound after twisting.
 At first the stick had a cleft or split in the top in which the thread was fixed.
 Later, a hook of bone was added to the upper end.
 The bunch of wool or plant fibres is held in the left hand.
 With the right hand the fibres are drawn out several inches and the end fastened securely in the slit or hook on the top of the spindle.
 A whirling motion is given to the spindle on the thigh or any convenient part of the body.
 The twisted yarn is then wound on to the upper part of the spindle.
 Another bunch of fibres is drawn out, the spindle is given another twirl, the yarn is wound on the spindle, and so on.